 Read this review and decide for yourself.
 Also learn if there are any side effects you need to know about.

-As the name suggests, Euramin Vital Hair does contain some ingredients that are important, maybe even vital, for healthy hair regrowth.
+As the name suggests, Euramin Vital Hair does contain some ingredients that are important (perhaps even "vital"?) for healthy hair growth.
 These include several vitamins, amino acids and the mineral zinc.

-But, is it absolutely necessary to deliver all these nutrients to your body via a food supplement?
+But is it absolutely necessary to deliver all these nutrients to your body from a food supplement?

 The short answer is "no".

 Most health professionals (i.e., nutritionists and doctors) don’t think it is.

 And even the manufacturers of food supplements (including Euramin) clearly agree because their product labels always state something along the lines of: